athanclark/athanclark.com/pages/blog/intset.md

 can be inspected very easily - it's only a few hundred lines.

-I tried to be thorough with the tests and benchmarks, however the latter are a bit difficult to parse.
-Howeverm, I am confident with the default settings of `IntSet`, but if you'd like to customize $n$, it can be supplied as an argument to `new IntSet(n)`.
+I tried to be thorough with the tests and benchmarks, however the latter are a bit difficult to parse, but they did help me choose a good default $n$ value.
+I am confident with the default settings of `IntSet`, but if you'd like to customize $n$, it can be supplied as an argument to `new IntSet(n)`.

 ## Tests